-Implementation of collaborative tools and techniques
+Implementation of Collaborative Tools and Techniques

-Based on Section C of the questionnaire, this study reviewed the level of implementation of collaborative tools and techniques during the Concept and Viability stage of the process in the northern Johannesburg context.
+Based on Section C of the questionnaire, this study reviewed the level of implementation of collaborative tools and techniques during the concept and viability stage of the process in the Northern Johannesburg context.
 The study`s second objective is to appraise digital tools of integration and collaboration used by the various team members.
-This study implemented the Likert scale in a similar way to the previous section and the central tendency measures indicate the level of which these tools are implemented per group.
-The same ten collaborative tools and techniques were ranked for each group according to the level of implementation and then compared across the team members.
+This study implemented the Likert scale in a similar way to the previous section and the central tendency measures indicate the level at which these tools are implemented per group.
+The same 10 collaborative tools and techniques were ranked for each group according to the level of implementation and then compared across the team members.
 These tools are colour coded according to the overall level of implementation at the end of this section.
 These colours assist one when comparing rankings across groups.
 The last table in this section compares the level of implementation of each collaborative tools and techniques across the various groups to construct overall scores for the team.

 Client/Developer Group

 Meeting management software, File transfer protocols and web based phone tools are the only functions implemented regularly by this group as presented in Figure 4.9.
-There is some degree of implementation of the rest of the functions available, nonetheless, Cloud-based meeting management software is implemented the least.
+There is some degree of implementation of the rest of the functions available, nonetheless, cloud-based meeting management software is implemented the least.
 The group`s overall rating is low with a mean score of 4.05 and median score of 3.5.